 - Regulatory or legal authorities – only when required to do so

-Cognet Limited is PCI DSS (Payment Card Information Data Security Standard) compliant.
+Cognet Occupational Safety and Health Limited is PCI DSS (Payment Card Information Data Security Standard) compliant.
 Credit card information is never recorded.
 It is never stored on Cognet’s systems and is only used to authorise the specific transaction through Cognet’s card payment authority (Elavon) and then removed.
 Under no circumstances will your credit card information be passed to any other third party.

 Where we store data

-All data collected by Cognet Limited is stored on our secure internal network at our offices in Worcester, UK.
+All data collected by Cognet Occupational Safety and Health Limited is stored on our secure internal network at our offices in Worcester, UK.
 All client information is stored on a password-protected, bespoke database and relevant paperwork is digitised and stored on designated internal server.
 All data is backed up daily and stored on a secure external cloud server.

-Cognet Limited’s email data is stored with Microsoft located in EU data centres and follows Microsoft’s standard security and backup processes.
+Cognet Occupational Safety and Health Limited email data is stored with Microsoft located in EU data centres and follows Microsoft’s standard security and backup processes.

 Destruction of physical data